consensuslabs/pavilion-network/backend/docs/comment.md

 ### Integration Points

-1. **Video Service**: The Comments service will interact with the Video service to verify video existence.
+1. **Video Service**: The Comment service will interact with the Video service to verify video existence.
-2. **Auth Service**: The Comments service will use the Auth service to verify user authentication and authorization.
+2. **Auth Service**: The Comment service will use the Auth service to verify user authentication and authorization.
 3. **ScyllaDB**: A new database service will be created to interact with ScyllaDB.
 4. **Redis**: Used for caching frequent queries and handling real-time reaction counts.
 5. **Pulsar**: Used for asynchronous processing of reaction events.